MARCH 14 – 23, 2019

 Our Friday night lecture series is recorded on the day and will be posted here during the following week.
 If you can’t make it on person on Friday March 15 at 7pm, check back here between March 19-23 to find the audio file posted below.

 The Saturday 2pm matinee on March 16 will include sign language interpretation for Deaf and Hard of Hearing community.

-For the best seating to view our interpreter, please book as early as possible (an order form will be posted here in the near future).
+For the best seating to view our interpreter, please book as early as possible using the Advance Ticket Order Form.

 Contact Sandra Guerreiro, Audience Services Manager, to reserve your seats.